sverderame/Numerical-Algorithms/System of Equations/README.md

 ### Disadvantages:
 This method can easily be unstable and mistakes can easily be made in programming.
 In terms of this particular algorithm, it only solves the system of equations of a **square** matrix, which is a large disadvantage as that only covers a small variety of systems of equations.

+#### Other Useful Information:
+This algorithm was reported giving an incorrect output for a "hard matrix".
+Thus, this algorithm is limited in how large of a matrix it can solve.
+There are probably also roundoff errors that cause major issues when teh algorithm is working with small numbers in the given matrix.